Dive Bomber (film): Filming

 Although Errol Flynn had a pilot's license, he was expressly forbidden to fly in the production, under threat of suspension from Warner Bros. due to his "buzzing" the cast and crew of 1938's The Adventures of Robin Hood.
 Flynn did taxi a dive bomber to allow closeups of him in the cockpit during a critical scene when his character "is testing a g-resistant belt."

 The bulky Technicolor cameras caused considerable problems in the scenes filmed in the air; special mounts were built to allow one of the two cameras in the chase aircraft to be moved back and forth.
 With the preponderance of actual aerial footage shot from a bevy of camera platforms, both on the ground and mounted to aircraft, Dive Bomber was notable in the restrained use of special effects.
 During the two months of studio post-production, footage of scale models and closeup "blue screen" effects were matched up with the aerial sequences.

+During filming, Rear Admiral William Halsey Jr. was Commander of Aircraft Battle Force and had his flag on Enterprise.
+While he was not happy with the decision to use his ship for the week of filming because it cut into training, he had no choice but to follow orders.
+This didn't prohibit “Bull” Halsey from frequently and loudly making his displeasure known.
+On the final day of shooting, Halsey was witnessed to lean over the bridge railing and yell, “NOW GET THE HELL OFF MY SHIP!”.
+Errol Flynn, ever the swashbuckler he portrayed in film, rendered the Admiral a single-digit salute and dived off the deck into San Diego Bay.
+Much to the delight of the film crew.